How Long Does a Trademark Last: Key Facts | iGERENT

 • What Happens If You Miss Your Renewal?

-1. File renewal application before the deadline (typically 6 months before expiration)
+1. File renewal application before the deadline or within the permitted renewal window (typically 6 months before expiration)

 2. Pay required government fees for the renewal period